-On a cold day, in February of 2007, trolls were hard at work to convince Paula Zahn, a CNN reporter, of a bogus September 11th conspiracy: that Israeli agents covertly carried out the attacks.
+On a cold day in February 2007, trolls were hard at work to convince Paula Zahn, a CNN reporter, of a bogus September 11 conspiracy: that Israeli agents covertly carried out the attacks.
 The disinformation infiltrated CNN and even encouraged the cable news outlet to start a round-table discussion on antisemitism.
 CNN ran the story without fact-checking.

 The culprits responsible, known as the GNAA, predates the current era of social media trolling, before Mark Zuckerberg or Jack Dorsey unveiled to the world their idea for electronic communication.
 The group would carry on the tradition, all the way into the US presidential election of 2016.

 The Creation of Influence Trolls

-It’s unknown who made the first domino fall.
+It’s unknown who caused the first domino to fall.
 But after doing research, one could speculate that influence trolling got its start through far-right groups starting in the 1990s, and through the early 2000s, around the time 4chan and the GNAA formed.

 4chan, the infamous imageboard site started by Christopher Poole, would go on to be the breeding house of trolls looking for a reaction and to influence others with disinformation.

-Many prominent internet cultures began on 4chan, including the hacktivist movement Anonymous, the alt-right, Pepe the Frog memes, and Rick-rolling.
+Many prominent Internet cultures began on 4chan, including the hacktivist movement Anonymous, the alt-right, Pepe the Frog memes, and Rick-rolling.
 With the help of anonymity, 4chan has become the most powerful trolling community in the history of cyberspace.
-They are responsible for countless vexatious attacks on celebrities, social/political movements, and religious beliefs.
+They are responsible for countless vexatious attacks on celebrities, social or political movements, and religious beliefs.